roman-dvorak/AMSKY01/README.md

 ## Communication Protocol

 AMSKY01 outputs data via USB CDC serial at 115200 baud in CSV format.
 All data messages start with `$` prefix.
+Lines starting with `#` are comments/debug messages for human readability and should be ignored by parsing software.

 ### Startup Messages